JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 <TOCInline toc={props.toc} asDisclosure />

 While I've used rust for a while and have had a few small projects in it, I felt like I was missing a truly "systems" project.
-So when I came across [this series](https://cstack.github.io/db_tutorial/) for making a simple DB in C, I figured why not try to make my own basic DB in rust.
+So when I came across [this series](https://cstack.github.io/db_tutorial/) for making a simple DB in C, I figured why not try to make my basic DB in rust.
 I will roughly follow the structure of that series at first, but I will most likely deviate and focus on what interests me more.

 This series will be mostly a dev log (I'm making this up as I go) but will try to do what I can to use it as tutorial content when possible.
-I will probably get things wrong, so please call me out in comments, on my [GitHub](https://github.com/JRMurr/JRMurr.github.io), or on my [socials](/about)
+I will probably get things wrong, so please call me out in comments, on my [GitHub](https://github.com/JRMurr/JRMurr.github.io), or my [socials](/about)

 I hate naming things, so I'll keep it basic, I will be calling my DB SQLJr

 If you wanna just jump to some code [this is the repo for it](https://github.com/JRMurr/SQLJr).
-It will be mostly the same with some minor tweaks here and there (and obviously more up to date).
+It will be mostly the same with some minor tweaks here and there (and more up-to-date).

 ## What am I Making